WinVector/wrapr/extras/LinkExample.md

 Several points have to be taught to the part-time `R` user if this code is to be maintained:

 -   The "`!!`" symbol does not have the same [operator precedence](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Syntax.html) as an assignment symbols such as "`=`" or "`:=`", so you must often place "`!!`"-expressions in extra parentheses.
--   In any assignment we must use "`:=`" for assignment if we using "`!!`" on the left-hand side of the assignment.
+-   In any assignment we must use "`:=`" for assignment when using "`!!`" on the left-hand side of the assignment.

 The above are just some syntax edge-cases, we haven't even gone into teaching `rlang::sym()`, "`!!`", and the theory and semantics of quasi-quotation.